 Even LTSpice isn’t all that well adapted to running mixed analog-digital simulations, and I’ve got some ideas about how a real pulse-width-modulated variants of the Baxandall Class-D oscillator might be built and how they might perform.

-This circuit was developed as a retrofit to excite a linear variable differential transformer used to measure the progressively increasing mass of a single crystal of gallium arsenide (GaAs) being grown in the Metals Research GaAs Liquid-Encapsulated Czochralski (LEC) crystal puller.
+This circuit was originally developed as a retrofit to excite a linear variable differential transformer used to measure the progressively increasing mass of a single crystal of gallium arsenide (GaAs) being grown in the Metals Research GaAs Liquid-Encapsulated Czochralski (LEC) crystal puller.
 The circuit it replaced had been developed a decade earlier and used components that had become obsolete in 1986.
 The new circuit replaced it in new machines and was retrofitted to some older machines.

 It’s quite a bit more complicated than the Class-D oscillator, and less efficient – only about 50% of the power fed into the oscillator ends up in the load, rather than the better than 90% transfer you can get with a classic Class-D oscillator – but it’s quite a lot more efficient than any of the low distortion oscillators I know about, and it lends itself to very precise control of the output amplitude.
 I’ve generated quite a few Spice models of various implementations of the idea, but I’ve yet to get around to building a current version of the real circuit – the 1986 version worked fine, but at that time I wasn’t aware how good the circuit could be and didn’t have any reason to check out its performance in detail.